 This is the third annual statement on slavery and human trafficking and details the steps taken by Ecosurety to prevent modern slavery in its business for the financial year ending 31st December 2022 and has been published in accordance with the Modern Slavery Act 2015 Section 54.

 Due to the nature of our organisation and our direct activities we deem ourselves to have a low risk of modern slavery.

 We do however acknowledge that we are indirectly involved in the waste collection and recycling sector.
 This sector has a high potential risk, in relation to UK modern slavery.
 Thus, we have a strong focus on this risk within our training, risk management, supplier approval and audit processes.

-Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 40 people.
-Our Goal is ‘Change for Good’.
-Our aim to create change in the compliance market, turning a ‘tax’ into an opportunity with a focus on sustainable, quality recycling.
+Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 70 people.
+Our Goal is ‘To accelerate change towards an environmentally sustainable world’.

 Ecosurety have also been awarded Living Wage Certification in recognition of our commitment to voluntarily take a stand to ensure that our employees, suppliers, and contractors can earn a realistic wage that exceeds the legal minimum.

 Ecosurety strives to create high performing teams, within an engaging environment where employees can develop their full potential, free from discrimination or harassment, and in which all decisions are based on merit.

 Ecosurety has policies in place setting out values and principles for all employees to adhere to including, but not restricted to:

 Ecosurety employees and external stakeholders are encouraged to report any concerns related to its direct activities or its supply chains.
 Our policies are available on request, simply contact us for more information.